 However, in demerger transactions (including intragroup), employees can object to the transfer of their employment relationship and terminate their employment.
-In case of such termination, both the original and the new (intended) employer are responsible for the accrued but unpaid entitlements of the objecting employees.
+In the event of termination, both the original and the new (intended) employer are responsible for the accrued but unpaid entitlements of the objecting employees.
 If an employee does not object to the transaction, his or her employment relationship passes on to the new company as is, and neither the transferor nor the transferee is authorised to terminate the employment solely because of the demerger transaction.

-Accordingly, subject to the objection and termination rights of employees described above, and any contractual obligations (eg, arising out of collective bargaining agreements), there is no general requirement to notify or obtain the consent of employees for public M&A nturunc@turunc.av.tr
+Accordingly, subject to the objection and termination rights of employees described above, and any contractual obligations (eg, arising out of collective bargaining agreements), there is no general requirement to notify or obtain the consent of employees for public M&A transactions.
+However, it is standard practice to provide courtesy announcements and notifications to employees regarding an impending transaction that will affect their employer, particularly because of the termination rights that may be triggered.